cufyorg-archive/framework/docs/_fragments/convert/converter.md

     converter.convert(token);

-    //now token.output has the result of converting
+    //now token.output has the result of the converting
 ```